-- Always place your health first.
-If you are injured, do not wait to go to the hospital.
-If an ambulance is available you should take it so that the EMS responders can provide care to you while you are transported to the hospital.
+Don’t wait to go to the hospital.
+If an ambulance is available, you should take it.
+That way, the EMS responders can provide care to you while you are transported to the hospital.
 If an ambulance isn’t available, make sure that you have a friend or family member drive you to the hospital.
 You might not think you are badly injured.
 However, you might have injured your spinal discs.
 Or, you might have internal bleeding.
-Those types of injuries won’t be identified – until it’s too late — unless you undergo imaging exams at the hospital.
-You should see a doctor as soon as possible for a full exam.
+Those types of injuries won’t be visible unless you undergo imaging exams at the hospital.
+Therefore, you should see a doctor as soon as possible for a full exam.

-- Call the police.
 Even if the accident did not cause severe damage to your vehicle, you should call 911.
 A 911 call ensures that the police and emergency services arrive as quickly as possible.
-The police will conduct a thorough investigation to document who was involved and what happened in a crash report.
-The insurance adjuster will want to review the police report before making any settlement offers.
+The police will conduct a thorough investigation to document how the collision occurred.
+The insurance adjuster will review the police report before making an settlement offer.

-- Document the scene.
-If you can do so safely, take pictures and video of the aftermath of the crash.
-Take pictures of the damage to your vehicle, to the semi-truck, and the surrounding property.
+Take pictures and videos of vehicle damage.
 If there are marks on the road, try and take pictures of those, as well.
-Skid marks can also demonstrate what the truck driver did just before the crash.
+Skid marks can demonstrate what the truck driver did just before the crash.

 Common Causes of 18-Wheeler Accidents

-Our veteran 18-wheeler accident lawyers have observed that the most common causes of truck collisions are:
+Our Atlanta semi-truck accident lawyers have observed that the most common causes of truck collisions are: